tejanhu/BrightScript-VideoDemo/README.txt

 The videoplayer example demonstrates a hierarchical, category based video playback application.
-The application allows the playback of a selection of TED Talks videos which are organized by category.
+The application allows the playback of a documentary video.

 The application uses a category based XML feed to drive the application.
 The XML describes all